jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 * Helping others

 ## Improving Myself
-I was not considered for two potential Java jobs, because I only had C++ experience at the time.
+I was not considered for two potential Java jobs, because I only had C/C++ experience at the time.
 I enrolled in a weekly evening Java class at our local community college to expand my prospects.
 It was ten years before I had a job that required Java, which I got after my second layoff.
 That previous preparation paid off ten years and two companies later.

 I had tried to learn the Design Patterns while employed, but they just weren’t clicking for me.
-I didn’t have the time to do a deep dive into them.
+I didn’t have the time while working to do a deep dive into them.
 Once I was laid off, I had all the time in the world.
 I was on a sabbatical sponsored by the New Jersey Department of Unemployment.
 I learned the design patterns on my own via online resources.
 I described this in more detail almost a year ago in [It’s Your Move](https://jhumelsine.github.io/2023/08/24/its-your-move.html).

 I incorporated design patterns into my Java coding assignments to gain a better understanding of both.